dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 climate change is an issue that can only be solved by getting all nations on board.
 The larger the nation, the more important it is they be on board and remain committed to restraining elements of their economy for environmental conservation.
-The two most important nations are the US and China, upon which consensus can be built.
+For developing climate change policy, the most important nations today are the US, China, India and Germany, upon which consensus can be built.

-Knowing that green policies acting to restrain Climate Change require the entire world on board to be successful makes the power conferred to these international institutions all the more precarious.
+Knowing that green policies acting to restrain climate change require the entire world on board to be successful makes the power conferred to these international institutions all the more precarious.
 With the whole world's weight behind an international institution equipped with